mitzCanCode/netscan/README.md

 ## Capabilities
 This script includes functions to:
-- Scan the local network using ARP requests.
+- Network Scanning: Scan the local network using ARP requests.
-- Lookup device vendor information via an API.
+- Vendor Lookup: Lookup device vendor information via an API.
-- Save scan results in different formats (JSON, XML, TXT).
+- Save Results: Save scan results in different formats (JSON, XML, TXT).
-- Display the scan results in a formatted table.
+- Packet Sniffing: Sniff packets on the network.
-- Sniff packets on the network.
+- Ping Scan: Scan by pinging each device on the network.
-- Scan by pinging each device on the network.
+- Port Scanning: Scan for open ports on devices in the network.

 ## Contribution
 Contributions are welcome!
 Please feel free to submit a Pull Request.